Organizations: Take Action

 50 to 40: Expanding Access to the Child Nutrition Programs

-Click here to check out FRAC’s state maps that show the impact of improving the area eligibility test for Summer, Afterschool, and Child Care Homes.
+Check out FRAC’s state maps that show the impact of improving the area eligibility test for Summer, Afterschool, and Child Care Homes.
 Improving the test from its current 50 percent to 40 percent would considerably expand low-income children’s access to nutritious meals.

 During the 114th Congress (2015–2016), there were several bills that were introduced for consideration for Child Nutrition Reauthorization (CNR).
-The bills are not expected to become law, but by co-sponsoring these bills, Members of Congress can show their support for the provisions of these bills to be included in the final CNR bill.
+The bills were not expected to become law, but by co-sponsoring these bills, Members of Congress show their support for the provisions of these bills to be included in the final CNR bill.